Related Conditions & Treatments

 There are many things you can do to prevent substance abuse or dependence in your home and community, including:

 - Follow alcohol and drug control laws and policies.
-This includes maintaining the age 21 minimum legal drinking age and prohibiting the sale of alcohol to intoxicated persons.
+This includes maintaining the age 21 minimum legal drinking age.
+And prohibiting the sale of alcohol to intoxicated people.

 - Empower young people not to drink or use other drugs.